Bridge the gap between fast computation and high accuracy with multi-fidelity response surface models

 modeFRONTIER’s Co-Kriging distance charts of three different outputs

 With this approach, we successfully developed a multi-fidelity response surface model (RSM) that showed an average error rate reduced to less than 1%, achieving a 70% reduction compared to the low-fidelity RSM model.
-This substantial improvement in accuracy allowed us to minimize the number of evaluations required on the real engine bench, resulting in considerable savings in both time and costs.
+As a result, this substantial improvement in accuracy allowed us to minimize the number of evaluations required on the real engine bench, leading to considerable savings in both time and costs.

 In conclusion, while 1D simulations offer a cost-effective and rapid method for initial engine analysis, relying solely on them can introduce inaccuracies that significantly impact critical design decisions.
 At the same time, physical testing, while providing valuable real-world data, is limited by substantial cost and safety constraints, especially when exploring extreme operating conditions.
 Therefore, the best approach path is to adopt a multi-fidelity approach that intelligently combines the strengths of both simulation and experimental data.
 This can be a key to a robust and efficient engine calibration process, ultimately leading to the development of more accurate and reliable ECU maps.